femke77/seeds/README.md

 ## How to Use

-Install fakerjs
+Install fakerjs if you haven't already.
+Check the package.json if you aren't sure.
 ````
 npm i @faker-js/faker
 ````

-Put seed.js and createSeeds.js in a seeds folder for challenge 14.
+Create a seeds directory in the Tech Blog root folder

+You can either clone this repo directly into that folder, or you can copy paste seed.js and createSeeds.js into the folder.

 Add the script to the package.json
 ````
 "seed": "node seeds/seed.js"
 ````
 Start by updating the createSeeds.js so that the properties match your own models.

 Your post content needs to be DataTypes.TEXT to hold long posts.
-You may want to do the same to the comment body and control its length with the seed code.
+Do the same to the comment body and control its length with the seed code.

 Add date_created to both Comment and Post model so that your create dates can be randomized.
-If you fall back on the Sequelize timestamp createdAt, all the dates will be the date you ran the seed program.
-If that's ok with you then comment out the date_created properties in createSeeds.js
+If you fall back on the Sequelize timestamp createdAt, all the dates for the blog posts and comments will be the date you ran the seed program.
+If that's ok with you, comment out the date_created properties in createSeeds.js

 In the createSeeds.js you may make any changes to the seeds that you want.
-If you want more users, increase the Array length, if you want different date ranges, you can adjust that as well, anything you want can be changed.
+If you want more users, increase the Array length, if you want different date ranges, you can adjust that as well - more paragraphs, less paragraphs, shorter/longer comments, anything you want can be changed.

 Run the createSeeds.js
 ````